About the Program

 - Increasing community awareness and utilization of accessory dwelling unit (ADU) options.

 Projects for the 2024-25 service year are posted here.
-If you are interested in seeing projects our 23-24 cohort are currently working on they can be found here.
+If you are interested in seeing projects from our 23-24 cohort they can be found here.

 If you’d like to learn more about CivicSpark, we encourage you to join one of our recruitment events to learn more about the program, the application, and the interview process.